alexeerma/Bank-app-study/README.md

 # Bank-app-study
-Recreated bank app from Javascript-Mastery.
+Recreated bank app from Javascript-Mastery using HTML, Tailwind CSS and React.